 The Asian clam was first identified in Lake George in August 2010.
-Four infestation locations have currently been identified: the south basin, Boon Bay, Treasure Cove and Norowal Marina.
+Thirteen infestation locations have currently been identified.
 For the most up-to-date info from the Lake George Asian Clam Rapid Response Task Force, see the LGACRRTF website.

 - Read more about the lake-wide survey and how you can help.

 - Lake George & Asian Clam: an informational flyer - pdf

 - November 2010 Asian Clam Update Bulletin - pdf.

 The Asian clam is a very small and round bi-valve.
 It is typically less than 1.5 inches in size, and can spread rapidly.
 A single clam can reproduce alone, and can release hundreds of juveniles per day.
 The biggest problem Asian clams have caused in other waterbodies is biofouling - or clogging of water intake pipes.Officially known as Corbicula fluminea, the Asian clam is native to southern Asia, the eastern Mediterranean and Australia.
 The Darrin Fresh Water Institute found it off Lake Avenue beach in Lake George Village on August 19, 2010.
 Up to 600 clams per square meter were initially documented, covering an area of approximately 2.5 acres.